What is Qi Performance?

 An animal's athletic performance is determined by the animal's ability to complete the assigned task.

-In racing, we assess performance by the speed in which the task is completed.
+In racing, we assess performance by the speed at which the task is completed.

 Accordingly, the three main factors limiting an athlete's speed are:

 The Qi Performance herbal blend works to reduce the factors reducing speed ability.

 Which then helps the animals reach their maximum performance potential.